Indiana Governor candidates gather for third debate

 Indiana’s gubernatorial candidates gathered for a third debate Oct.
 24 in Indianapolis.
 The debate offered a chance for the candidates to enforce their stances on issues important to many Hoosiers and reiterate key campaign points.

-All three governor candidates were present, including Donald Rainwater (L) — who was not invited to the first debate earlier this month — Jennifer McCormick (D) and Mike Braun (R).
+All three governor candidates were present, including Donald Rainwater (L) — who was not invited to the first debate in early October — Jennifer McCormick (D) and Mike Braun (R).
 This was the third televised debate McCormick and Braun showed off in.

 The event was hosted by WFYI, presented by the Indiana Debate Commission, and moderated by Laura Merrifield Wilson, an associate professor of political science from the University of Indianapolis and host of WICR radio’s “Positively Politics,” according to the Indiana Debate Commission.